 - This post contains affiliate links.
 Read more here.

 Whether you’re a novice cat parent who’s new to the world of cat litter, or you’re a seasoned pro looking to address a specific need, choosing the right cat litter can be a daunting task.
 Gone are the days when clay litter was the only option available.
-Today, the market offers a wide range of cat litter types, each with its own benefits and drawbacks.
-From price and odor control to dust levels and absorbency, there are a lot of factors to consider.
+Today, the market offers over a dozen types of cat litter, designed to suit different needs.

 To help you make sense of the different materials out there—and who they’re likely to benefit—we consulted feline expert Joey Lusvardi, a certified cat behavior consultant and the founder of Class Act Cats.
 Once you understand how each type of litter functions, you’ll be better equipped to choose one that works best for you, your cat, and your household.

 Every cat is unique and will have individual preferences when it comes to how they do their business.
 Likewise, every cat parent will have different needs in mind.
-Here’s a quick rundown of the various litter types.
+Here’s a quick rundown of the most popular litter types.

 Litter Type | Advantages | Disadvantages |